SIPOC Template

 What specifications are placed on inputs?

-Here’s a step-by-step walkthrough of how to use the SIPOC Diagram Template to create your own diagram:
+Here’s a step-by-step walkthrough of how to use the SIPOC diagram template to create your own diagram:

 Once the first step is identified, the blue circle can be clicked to automatically add another step in the process.
 This can be repeated until all steps of the process have been entered.
 The process will then be displayed in an easily understood visual format.

-Example of a well-utilized SIPOC diagram
+Benefits of using a SIPOC diagram template

 What is SIPOC used for?